sreemoyee-chatterjee9/ADVANCED-PHYSICAL-DESIGN/README.md

 ![image](https://user-images.githubusercontent.com/123591219/214792447-edf8fe49-895e-45d7-8d79-127c49dc1b0f.png)

 The Chip sitting inside the package consists of various components.
-* <pre>PADS : Through pads, the signals can be sent inside/outside of the chip.
-They are intermediate structures connecting internal signals from the core of the integrated circuit to the external pins of the chip package.</pre>
+* PADS : Through pads, the signals can be sent inside/outside of the chip.
+They are intermediate structures connecting internal signals from the core of the integrated circuit to the external pins of the chip package.
-* <pre>DIE  : Die is the complete chip which gets manufactured on the silicon wafer.
-It is the square of silicon containing an integrated circuit that has been cut out of the wafer, on which the given functional circuit is fabricated.</pre>
+* DIE  : Die is the complete chip which gets manufactured on the silicon wafer.
+It is the square of silicon containing an integrated circuit that has been cut out of the wafer, on which the given functional circuit is fabricated.
-* <pre>Core : Core is the section of the chip where the fundamental logic of the design is placed.</pre>
+* Core : Core is the section of the chip where the fundamental logic of the design is placed.